Independent Directed Reading

 The MAIR program provides a broad international relations education that draws on the expertise of a large group of professors.
 Students benefit most from the program by seeking out instruction from a variety of professors and exposure to diverse ideas and topics.
 To ensure this takes place, students may not complete and may not include on their Program of Study more than 3 courses taught by any single professor.

 To be eligible to enroll in an IDR, a student must have completed at least one in-person class in the International Relations program.

-- If the professor agrees to work with the student, the student should complete and submit the IDR Proposal Form.
-A copy of the professor’s approval email and the completed proposal form should be sent to Jennifer Rowley in the MAIR program at MAIR@ou.edu prior to the deadline indicated above.
+- If the professor agrees to work with the student, the student should complete the IDR Proposal Form and submit with a copy of the professor’s approval email to Jennifer Rowley in the MAIR program at MAIR@ou.edu prior to the deadline indicated above.

-- Once approval is obtained, the student will be notified via their OU email and given instructions on how to register for the course with the field coordinator.
+- Once the IDR proposal is approved, the student will be notified via their OU email and given instructions on how to register for the course.